 - Destruction of all enemies of the kingdom

 The Importance of Symbolism

-During funerary processes, and soon after mummification, priests used to place the mummy on a boat and transport it to the Lake of Kings in a religious procession, attended by the goddesses Isis and Nepthys, while the gods Wepwawet of Upper Egypt and the god Wepwawet of Lower Egypt, Horus and Thoth inspected the entire procedure.
+During funerary processes, and soon after mummification, priests used to place the mummy on a boat and transport it to the Lake of Kings in a religious procession, attended by the goddesses Isis and Nephthys, while the gods Wepwawet of Upper Egypt and the god Wepwawet of Lower Egypt, Horus and Thoth inspected the entire procedure.
 Once the coffin arrived at the Lake, the priests used to sail across, while reading the nine sacred books.
-Next, the mummy went through the Opening of Mouth ceremony and later enters the Embalming house for embalming.
+Next, the mummy went through the Opening of the Mouth ceremony and later entered the Embalming house for embalming.